 The art of non-replying says “life is short mate, let’s focus on what matters”.

-Then once they can easily complain the product is not as soft as they wanted it.
+Then they can easily complain that the product is not as soft as they wanted it to be.

 And for them, it’s easier to complain because, “hey, they had warned you that softness was important for them”.